 Imagine a digital banking app facing a sudden increase in negative user feedback due to a faulty push update.
 The development team is now forced to backtrack, attempting to understand the tangled code that led to this issue while also keeping up with the demands of the users.

-The 8 Culprits Behind Spaghetti Syndrome
+The 8 Culprits Behind Spaghetti Code

 So, how do you get spaghetti syndrome?
 There are several common reasons: